Courses

 Management is difficult because each task must report to a coordinating head at the highest level of management.

-Formal and Informal Organizations
+Formal and Informal Organisations

 a.
-Formal organisations:
+Formal Organisations:

-• It coordinates, interlinks and integrates the efforts of various departments and different activities to achieve organisational goals.
+• It coordinates, interlinks, and integrates the efforts of various departments and different activities to achieve organisational goals.

 Advantages